fnickels/terraform-provider-mirror-example/Article.md

 ## Completed Milestones

-* Demonstrated Simple Terraform example using required providers and its interactions with the `terraform init` command.
+* Demonstrated a Simple Terraform example using required providers and its interactions with the `terraform init` command.
 * Constructed and Demonstrated a basic Docker Build Server Image
 * Ran the `terraform init` command from within the Build Server Image and observed the same results and artifacts.

-In the next section, we will cover establishing a local file system mirror that provides a pinned subset of terraform providers you can rely on being consistent and locally available from one build to the next.
+In the next section, we will cover establishing a local file system mirror that provides a pinned subset of terraform providers that are consistent and locally available from one build to the next.

 ---

 ## Adding a Terraform Provider Mirror

 Terraform has support for several different types of mirrors.
 There are nuanced differences between the various forms, to avoid going down too many rabbit holes I am going to limit the scope of this article to just a file system-based form using the default file locations and optional terraform configuration files.

-At the heart of this approach is the terraform provider mirror command, and the default Linux file system location for local providers (`/usr/local/share/terraform/plugins`).
+At the heart of this approach is the `terraform provider mirror` command and the default Linux file system location for local providers (`/usr/local/share/terraform/plugins`).

-I would NOT recommend using the terraform provider mirror command on your local machine using the default directory, as once you set that, it is easy to forget that it is in place and several months later you may pull your hair out trying to figure out why you are not able to gain access to newer provider versions.
+I would NOT recommend using the `terraform provider mirror` command on your local machine using the default directory, because it is easy to forget that it is in place and several months later you may pull your hair out trying to figure out why you are not able to gain access to newer provider versions.
 But in a build image where you are actively pinning all of your resources to specific versions, this is an ideal use case.

-## Define the pinned versions
+## Create provider definition file with versions to be pinned

 Create a `setone.tf` file in the `~/example/buildimage` directory with the following contents: